OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-07-Two-Factor-Authentication.md

 ![Yubi Key in action](img/ch2-7-4.png)

-When prompted for your 2FA credentials, instead of typing in a code, you simply insert your security key and physically tap it when prompted during login.
+Using them is easy -- you simply insert your security key during login, and physically tap it when prompted.

 Security keys are fairly resistant to phishing attacks, making them one of the best options available.
 Unlike code-based 2FA, phishing sites don’t have a great way to intercept information from security keys.
-If you were to land on a phishing site with an illegitimate URL domain (e.g., faceboook.com instead of facebook.com), the key will not cooperate with the website.
+Also, Yubikeys and some other U2F devices store a unique ID for each login on first registration, and check this ID on subsequent logins.
+If you were to land on a phishing site with an illegitimate URL domain (e.g., faceboook.com instead of facebook.com), the ID will not match and the key will not cooperate with the website.

-*Note: It would be great to add a better explanation of how Yubikeys avoid authenticating to fake URLs.
-Consider [submitting an issue](https://github.com/OpenNewsLabs/newsroom-security-curricula/issues) if you can help add that.*

 Security keys are not yet as widely supported as authenticator apps, but the standard is getting traction on large websites.
 Google, Facebook, and Dropbox all support security keys.
 If you’re using Google to manage your email, however, or other supportive services, security keys are a great option.

-Security keys for web require [browser support](https://en.wikipedia.org/wiki/Universal_2nd_Factor), and the Yubikey works with [Opera](https://www.opera.com/) and [Google Chrome](https://www.google.com/chrome/), or there's a good [workaround](https://www.yubico.com/support/knowledge-base/categories/articles/how-to-use-your-yubikey-with-authenticator-codes/) for Firefox users.
+Security keys for the Web require [browser support](https://en.wikipedia.org/wiki/Universal_2nd_Factor).
+The Yubikey works with [Opera](https://www.opera.com/) and [Google Chrome](https://www.google.com/chrome/),  and there's a good [workaround](https://www.yubico.com/support/knowledge-base/categories/articles/how-to-use-your-yubikey-with-authenticator-codes/) for Firefox users.

 ### Pick One

 Encourage your audience to use whichever 2FA method is available and practical.
-SMS is absolutely better than going without, but strongly nudge participants toward hardened options, such as authenticator apps or security keys.
+SMS is absolutely better than going without, but you should strongly nudge participants toward hardened options, such as authenticator apps or security keys.
 In most cases participants will need to download an authenticator app.

 You already demonstrated setting up 2FA, but if you didn't, do that now.